I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/nf-filterpipeline-ixpsdocumentconsumer-sendxpsdocument.md

 <p><code>SendXpsDocument</code> returns an <b>HRESULT</b> value.</p>

 ## -remarks
-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff556287">IXpsDocument</a> interface is the root for a tree view of an XPS document.
-The tree also contains one fixed document sequence and any number of fixed documents and fixed pages.</p>

-<p>Only one XpsDocument interface can be sent.
-The <code>SendXpsDocument</code> method will fail if a filter submits more than one XpsDocument interface for the same print job.</p>

-<p>The <a href="https://msdn.microsoft.com/library/windows/hardware/ff556287">IXpsDocument</a> interface is the root for a tree view of an XPS document.
+<p>The <a href="print.ixpsdocument">IXpsDocument</a> interface is the root for a tree view of an XPS document.
 The tree also contains one fixed document sequence and any number of fixed documents and fixed pages.</p>

 <p>Only one XpsDocument interface can be sent.
 The <code>SendXpsDocument</code> method will fail if a filter submits more than one XpsDocument interface for the same print job.</p>